10 Things You Should Avoid Buying A Home Next To

 Highways

 Sewage plants typically aren’t as smelly as people think.
 However, on a hot day when the wind is blowing your way, you will experience some odors when living next to a sewage plant.
 This could lead to nausea and you may find that you don’t want to spend any time outdoors.
-It’s a good idea to drive by on different days to get a good idea as to whether there is a smell.
+It’s a good idea to drive by on different days to get a sense of whether there is a smell.

 The smell of petrol fumes can also be off-putting to many people.
 Homes near gas stations will regularly experience this smell, and you could find there are even health risks due to the greater levels of chemicals in the air.
-Therefore you should be cautious of buying a home next to a gas station.
+Be cautious of buying a home next to a gas station.

 10 things you should avoid buying a home next to

 Many people love the idea of living next to a river.
-However, it’s important to do your research as to how often a river floods before choosing a home near a river.
+However, it’s important to do your research on how often a river floods before choosing a home near one.
 Flood damage could be incredibly costly to repair and many insurance companies may refuse to cover you if you live in a well-known high-risk flood zone.
 Of course, measures can be taken to reduce flooding, but there’s only so much you can do.

 Leave a Comment